 In order to thrive, it’s imperative to explore how digital transformation would benefit your brand.
 For example, think of how a consumer in the digital age orders furniture through their mobile devices.
 They research options, preview products in real-time through augmented reality, and make a purchase all in the palm of their hands.

-Furthermore, think of how connected intelligence, AI, and automation remove friction points from industrial production.
+Furthermore, think of how connected intelligence, AI, and automation, robotics, and data remove friction points from industrial production.

 Yet, even with all this investment, the majority of these efforts fail.
 In fact, IDC has found that 70% fail to reach their objectives.
 The reality, though, is that such a high failure rate is avoidable if you take the right steps.

 To that end, read on to understand the benefits of digital transformation and keys to achieving success.

 Digital transformation is the process of applying technology to digitize business operations, improve efficiencies, and increase customer value.